 While Optimum has nice up-front pricing, they have a lot of additional fees.

 Optimum’s biggest problem is all the additional fees.
-Each package has a monthly Broadcast/Sports surcharge of $5.98 and a cable box receiver fee of $8.80.
-You’ll pay equipment leasing fees of $16.95 monthly for the Multi-Room DVR Plus, and then $12.95 each month for the actual DVR service.
-So if you get any package with a DVR, tack on $44.68 every month to the package price for a more realistic idea.
+Each package has a monthly Broadcast/Sports surcharge of $14.96 and a cable box receiver fee of $11.
+Plus you’ll pay $17.99 each month if you want Cloud DVR service.
+So if you get any package with a DVR, tack on $43.95 every month to the package price for a more realistic idea.

 When you take these fees into account, Optimum’s initial pricing seems like much less of a bargain.
 You do always have the option to use your own/previous equipment to try to save, but this typically limits the features provided with the service.
 Don’t forget that other cable providers tuck these charges in, as well.
 Optimum’s pricing is in-line with the rest of the reviewed providers with their surcharges.
 What we’d like to see more of from every cable provider is upfront pricing that includes non-negotiable fees instead of listing them after the fact.
 Out of the brands reviewed, DISH had the fewest additional fees.

-There is a one-time installation fee of $34.50, which does not depend on the number of cable boxes you select.
-You will pay $8.80 for each cable box in your home, which is required for any TV that you wish to receive service on.
-If you want to add rewind functionality to additional TV’s, it is $1.95 each per month.
+There is a one-time installation fee of $49, which does not depend on the number of cable boxes you select.
+You will pay $11 for each cable box in your home, which is required for any TV that you wish to receive service on.

-Extra fees, ranging from $5 to $7 monthly, get you access to On Demand subscriptions for your favorite channels like HBO, Cinemax, and Disney.
-For sports channels like NFL RedZone, ESPN Classic, and Game Show Network, you’ll have to add the Sports Pak for $8.98/monthly.
+Extra fees, ranging from $9.99 to $14.99 monthly, get you access to On Demand subscriptions for your favorite channels like HBO®, Cinemax®, and SHOWTIME®.
+For sports channels like NFL RedZone, ESPNu, and MLB Network, you’ll have to add the Sports & Entertainment Pak for $10/monthly.

 Average cost and average price make this a reasonable decision.